-13) Economic Profit (EP) is defined as the pre-tax profit earned by the Wholesale Banking division, net of variable labour costs and the cost of regulatory capital (not represented in the accounts) required to perform such activities.
+13) Economic Profit (EP) is defined as the pre-tax profit earned by the Wholesale Banking division net of the cost of regulatory capital (not represented in the accounts) required to perform such activities.
 It therefore measures the additional profit generated after the return on capital, the cost of which is calculated based on a risk-free rate in the medium/long term, the risk premium and taking into account the division's cost of funding.
 As required by the supervisory authorities, the EP metric reflects both present and future risks and the sustainability of results over time.